Portsmouth Abbey School

 - Portsmouth Abbey School is a Catholic, co-educational boarding and day school for students in grades 9 through 12.

 - The school is located on a beautiful 525-acre campus along Narragansett Bay, just a few miles from Newport, RI.
-For 90 years the Abbey`s liberal arts curriculum has been preparing students for lives of significance and purpose.
+For over 90 years, the Abbey`s liberal arts curriculum has prepared students for lives of significance and purpose.

 - This education is grounded in the Western intellectual tradition and teaches students to solve problems, communicate ideas, work together, and innovate.